Greener Closet

 Sustainable Material Sourcing

-In 2023, 74% of Gina Tricot's products were made from more sustainable fibers, with all cotton being certified organic, recycled, or sourced through the Better Cotton Initiative.
-This demonstrates a strong commitment to sustainable materials.
+In 2023, 74% of fibers used were sustainable, with all cotton being certified organic, recycled, or from the Better Cotton Initiative.

 Transparency and Traceability